jeremywen/JW-Modules/README.md

   If you shift click the random buttons, then the parameters will be set to their default values

+  If you alt click the random buttons, parameters will be randomized with the maximum value being the first top left knob position

 #### Right Click Context Menu

   ![Menu](./doc/GridSeq-Menu-img2.png)